tbrowder/FontFactory/README.md

 Installation requirements
 =========================

-The following system packages need to be installed to use this module:
+The following system packages need to be installed to use all the features of this module.

   * The FontConfig library